maxnfrankel/maxnfrankel.github.io/pages/4_CV.md

 RC Flying Club (Stony Brook University) | Aug 2019 - Aug 2021
 :---|---:
-President, held fly meets at Stony Brook’s R\&D Park where members fly their aircraft, organized an activity in SBU’s STEM Craft Night 2020 |
+As president, held fly meets at Stony Brook’s R&D Park where members flew their aircraft.
+Organized an activity in SBU’s STEM Craft Night 2020. |

 American Institute of Aeronautics and Astronautics, SBU Chapter (Stony Brook University) | Sep 2019 - Jul 2020 :---|---:
-Leader of the testing subteam and chose aircraft electronics for SBU’s chapter of the American Institute Aeronautics and Astronautics which took part in the national Design/Build/Fly competition.
-Qualified for the competition and placed 61/101 |
+Leader of the testing subteam and selected electronics for the national Design/Build/Fly competition aircraft.
+Qualified for the competition and placed 61/101. |

 # Memberships